swimlane/angular-model-factory/README.md

 # modelFactory [![Build Status](https://travis-ci.org/phxdatasec/model-factory.svg?branch=master)](https://travis-ci.org/phxdatasec/model-factory)

-A light-weight model layer that bridges the gap between some of the features that are common with SPA.
+A light-weight model layer that bridges the gap between JavaScript and RESTful API's in Angular.

 Why would you use this over other available solutions?